housework-robot/main/S06_robot_side/S06E02_arduino_serial_communication.md

 The indices in the square brackets are the number of loops.

 It receives two kinds of messages from the arduino tier, one for command echo, the other for observation.
+This behavior is the correct one as expected.
 For example,

 ~~~
 ...